dice-group/KBQA-PG/README.md

 If you are in a hurry, you can skip the linting with `git commit --no-verify`.
 But to merge into the develop branch the pipeline has to pass.

+### Exclude external code files
+The linters should not be applied to external code files (libraries), configs, and non-code folders as they do not have to met our coding conventions.
+Therefore theese files or folders have to be excluded from the linting process.
+This can be done in the [pre-commit config](.pre-commit-config.yaml) by adding the files or folders to the exclude option, which is a regular expression.
+Example: `exclude: ^documentation/`